 Founded in the heart of student activism in the 1970s, NORML was the first non-for-profit organization that was exclusively dedicated to cannabis legalization.
 The National Organization for the Reform of Marijuana Laws (NORML) has been one of the loudest voices for cannabis law reform in the USA and around the world.

-NORML’s objective is not just to provide safe and accessible marijuana to the public, but to be involved in the shift of public opinion.
-For the founders of this organization, putting people in prisons for the use and possession of marijuana is just about barbaric.
+NORML’s objective is not just to provide safe and accessible weed to the public, but to be involved in the shift of public opinion.
+For the founders of this organization, putting people in prisons for the use and possession of weed is just about barbaric.
 And much of their work is with those who have been victims of outdated laws.

 The founder’s story